tumagonx/nwjs_docs_old/Window.md

 Emitted when window is restored from maximize state.
 Note that on some platforms window can be resized even when maximized, so the `unmaximize` may not be emitted when a maximized window is resized instead of being unmaximized

+### move
+_since v0.8.2_
+Emitted after window is moved.
+The callback is called with 2 arguments: `(x, y)` for the new location of the upper-left corner of the window.

+### resize
+_since v0.8.2_
+Emitted after window is resized.
+The callback is called with 2 arguments: `(width, height)` for the new size of the window.

 ### enter-fullscreen

 Emitted when window enters fullscreen state.